 Because meat is much more easily digested than plants, backing off of the amount of fibrous plants eaten can help normalize digestion and elimination.
 One of my clients had been eating a very plant-heavy diet her whole life with no processed foods and had gas and constipation that kept getting worse.
 What did her doctor do?
 Put her on Metamucil to add more fiber to her already extremely high-fiber diet.
 I encouraged her to reduce the plants and ease her way into eating more and more meat.
 She’s feeling better now for the first time.
 Increasing the fiber in one’s diet is not necessarily a good thing.

 Another thing we know is that a plant-heavy diet drastically reduces the amount of protein that we consume.
 Consider that the best and only complete source of protein (that has all essential amino acids, or protein building blocks that we have to get from our diets) is quinoa.
 It takes 6 cups of quinoa to equal the protein we can get in a small steak or a bit larger piece of fish.
 Who eats that much quinoa?
 Nobody.
 Nor should they, just on the basis of carbohydrate toxicity, if nothing else.
+Even if someone does, they must go on an isagenix 30 day cleanse to clean out the excess quinoa.

 There is debate in the clinical research community concerning how much protein we really need.
 The plant-promoting folks say we should eat less protein than we’re typically told we need, and there are some clinical studies to support this idea.
 The big scare about eating too much protein has to do with the metabolic pathway that is related to cancer growth.
 That is the same pathway (mTOR) that allows us to build muscle.
 It relies on our sugar-burning metabolic system rather than our fat-burning system, so proponents of ketogenic, or fat-burning, diets try not to eat much protein so they can stay in ketosis all the time.
 That’s why almost all ketogenic diet plans you’ll see have pretty low percentages of protein in their macronutrient allotments.